ReallyEasyCart/custom-content-demos/README.md

-# Custom Content Demos
+# Module Demos

-Each folder here contains information on setting up a different custom content type example along with any template files needed.
+Each folder here contains information on setting up a different Module type example along with any template files needed.

-Custom content is the latest feature only available in REC+.
+Module is the latest feature only available in REC+.
 It allows you to extend REC to create your own areas of the admin area and allow admin level users to manage it's content.

-Here's a demo of the creation of these Custom Content Types.
+Here's a demo of the creation of these Module Types.

 ![Video demo](./add-edit-types.gif)

-Have a look into the folders above to see some examples of different types of custom content you could create.
+Have a look into the folders above to see some examples of different types of Module you could create.

-E.g. Here's how you'd create a [Place management](/cc-places) system where your site could recommend visiting places and let users filter these places on the site.
+E.g. Here's how you'd create a [Place management](/places) system where your site could recommend visiting places and let users filter these places on the site.